LucasSagenschneider/Zephyr-ESP32-2432S028R/README.md

 I would also like to give a big thanks to him. he has built a great tutorial on Youtube. https://github.com/ShawnHymel/introduction-to-zephyr

-I use these commands most frequently:
+I use these commands most frequently
-    start the docker image:
+    start the docker image
         1. start the docker desktop app
         2. start a power shell and navigate to the repr
         3. call this command